Scheduled MonumentsEnglandLaunceston Castle motte, bailey and shell keep

 What is Launceston Castle motte, bailey and shell keep?

-Launceston Castle is a motte-and-bailey fortification established in the eleventh century, shortly after the Norman conquest of England.
+Launceston Castle is a Norman fortification established in the eleventh century, likely following the Norman Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017575.

 Who is responsible for protecting Launceston Castle motte, bailey and shell keep?